blockful-io/swaplace-contracts/README.md

 ## Features

-- **Create Swaps**: A Swap also has an `owner` and an `allowed` address.
+- **Create Swaps**: A Swap has an `owner` and an `allowed` address.
 The `owner` is the one that can cancel the swap while the `allowed` address is the one that can execute the swap but anyone can accept if it's set as the Zero Address.
 A Swap also has an `expiry` period in seconds.
 The Swap can only be executed before the expiry period is reached.
-The `Asset` type represents in one hand the asset being bidded and the other for the asset being asked.
+The `Asset` type represents on one hand the bidding assets and on the other hand the asking assets.

 ```
     struct Swap {